Stoopnagle and Budd: Radio

-Hulick and Taylor came together as a team when a transmitter failure kept the station from receiving the scheduled network program.
-To prevent dead air, they delivered a barrage of spontaneous, impromptu patter.
-Hulick called Taylor "Colonel Stoopnagle" while Taylor played "I Love Coffee, I Love Tea" and other selections on the organ.
-The audience responded with so much enthusiasm that the duo's goofiness became a regular feature on WMAK, generating such local interest that within a year they were headed for New York City.
+Both Hulick and Taylor were working as staff announcers for WMAK in Buffalo.
+They came together as a team on the morning of October 10, 1930, when a transmitter failure kept the station from receiving the scheduled network programming.
+Hulick, then on the air, rushed into the corridor, found Taylor, and asked him to help fill the air time.
+Taylor grabbed a portable organ, and Hulick and Taylor took the microphone for the next 23 minutes, delivering a barrage of spontaneous, impromptu patter.
+Hulick addressed Taylor as "Colonel Stoopnagle" while Taylor played "I Love Coffee, I Love Tea" and other selections on the organ.
+The audience responded with so much enthusiasm that the duo's goofiness became a regular half-hour feature on WMAK.
+Taylor and Hulick, known variously as either "Stoopnagle and Budd", "The Colonel and Budd", or "The Gloom Chasers", generated such local interest that they moved to WMAK's sister station WKBW for a primetime evening slot, for two reasons according to Taylor: their morning show couldn't be heard by businessmen at work, and these same businessmen complained that it kept their wives from their housekeeping.
+Within a year they were headed for New York City.
+Taylor resigned his vice presidency at the brokerage in 1931 to devote himself to show business full time.

-Amid much network hoopla, they were heard on The Gloomchasers, beginning on CBS May 24, 1931.
-Spouting Spoonerisms, Taylor became known under the full name Colonel Lemuel Q. Stoopnagle as the partners appeared in several different formats on CBS, creating a variety of voices for their crazy characters, addlepated antics and wacky interviews.
+The Gloom Chasers went national on the CBS network on May 24, 1931, sponsored by Tastyeast candy bars.
+Taylor, spouting Spoonerisms, became known under the full name Colonel Lemuel Q. Stoopnagle as the partners appeared in several different formats on CBS, including some early, experimental television broadcasts, creating a variety of voices for their crazy characters, addlepated antics, and wacky interviews.
 Typical of the Colonel's whimsical remarks: "If it weren't for half the people in the United States, the other half would be all of them", "Stoopnocracy is peachy", and "People have more fun than anybody".
 The announcer on their early 1930s shows was Louis Dean (1874–1933).

 For many years a rumor circulated that novelist Robert Bloch was a scriptwriter for the program, but Bloch stated that he only sold the team a few gags shortly after he graduated from high school.

 NBC president Pat Weaver recalled how the two zanies "used to come into my office and, while we talked, lick my supply of stamps, one after another, and flip them up to stick on the ceiling.
 There was a knack to it that I never mastered, but they carried it off with amazing success.
 By the end of the summer my ceiling was virtually papered with stamps."

 Film

-The public finally saw them in action when Paramount released International House (1933).
-Their very brief appearance—which looks like it might have been staged for one of Paramount's Hollywood on Parade short subjects—shows the colonel demonstrating his newest inventions, including "a revolving goldfish bowl for tired goldfish".
-The duo also appeared in Fleischer Studios's Screen Songs cartoon Stoopnocracy, released on August 18, 1933, in which they appeared in a live-action segment in the middle of the cartoon.
-They filmed a two-reel comedy for Educational Pictures in 1934, The Inventors, in which they show a college class how to assemble a "Stoopenstein", their version of a Frankenstein monster.

-Stoopnagle & Budd also appeared in a two-reel musical comedy for Vitaphone, Sky Symphony, and they were featured in the Vitaphone short Rambling 'Round Radio Row #1 (1932).